wanseh/repoTabs/README.md

 # RepoTabs

+> **⚠️ Beta Version** - This extension is currently in beta.
+Features may change and bugs may occur.
+Please report any issues!

 Browser-style workspace tabs for VS Code / Cursor.
 Isolate editors, explorer focus, and state per repository in multi-root workspaces.

 ## Features